Mature Masculine

 This isn't about forcing positivity or denying what's hard.
 It's about including the good alongside the difficult, holding both with gentle attention.

 Gratitude protects joy from becoming dependent on circumstances.
-When you can appreciate what is, you're not waiting for something better to arrive before you can be happy.
-Thankfulness lets you drink from the well of each moment.
+When we can appreciate what is, we're not waiting for something better before we can be happy.

 The True Nature of Joy

-Quiet and grounded: It feels like inner space, softness, and ease rather than a big emotional high or fleeting euphoria.
+Quiet and grounded: Joy feels like inner space, a full softness, an easeful radiance rather than a big emotional high or fleeting euphoria.

 The Shadows of Joy